-It’s not for nothing that The Big Sick just won the Critics’ Choice Award for Best Comedy.
+It’s not for nothing that The Big Sick just won the Critics’ Choice Award for Best Comedy and has been nominated for an Oscar in the Best Original Screenplay category.
 What starts out as a charming and quirky romantic comedy ends up exploring unusually deep terrain amidst the laughs.

 If you like my writing, please consider supporting my work on Patreon.
 For only $1 a month, you can follow my recovery while you enjoy wildlife, nature, and garden photos, gifs, and panoramas, as well as other exclusive content.
 A pledge of $5 brings you the pre-publication versions of my Free Inquiry essays.
 Click here for more rewards: